 As one of the first projects initiated by the Foundation of Goodness, in 1999, the origins of the Medical Centre lies in the maternity clinics held in association with the Medical Officer for Health (MOH) of Hikkaduwa for the advantage of rural mothers and mothers to be.

 After the Tsunami, the provision of medical care was a top priority.
 In 2005, a group of US volunteers including two paediatric specialists, Jugtha and Deepa, established the Medical Centre which also includes a pharmacy and laboratory services.

 The Medical Centre staff also conducts community outreach programmes including maternity clinics and visits local elders’ homes to ensure their wellbeing.

-The Dental Clinic also conducts oral care programmes and free check-ups for local schools and orphanages to ensure their well being and teach rural children the importance of dental hygiene.
+The Dental Clinic also conducts oral care programmes and check-ups for local schools and orphanages to ensure their well being and teach rural children the importance of dental hygiene.

 Community Psycho-social Unit

 The counselling and psychosocial support work provided by the committed and experienced Community Psychosocial Unit who receive ongoing training and support from local and overseas professionals has been essential for the welfare of the villagers.

 This is a special service provided for rural communities, mainly due to the fact that many of the issues raised are considered taboo within Sri Lanka culture.